akash-network/awesome-akash/kawpow-pool-neoxa/README.md

 ### Requirements

-# I already have a Mewocoin wallet and private key
+# I already have a Neoxa wallet and private key

 Great!
 You are steps away from your own private mining pool.
 Click Deploy and update the required variables with your wallet information